A volume of the U.K.-based Brewing Trade Review in 1962 provides rich content for beer historians.

 Britain’s then-oldest brewery, Tomson & Wotton of Ramsgate is profiled at p.
 840. It was later bought out and closed by Whitbread.
 Sound familiar … ?

 Guinness’s recent launch of Harp lager is covered, with details of its dedicated, rebuilt brewery at Dundalk, p.
-592. Information on the Harp launch is available elsewhere but there is always a new twist.
+592. Information on the Harp launch is available elsewhere, but there is always a new twist.

 (Image below is courtesy Canadian Brewing News).

-1,000,000 bottles a day were produced, or 365,000,000 per year if ran continuously.
+1,000,000 bottles a day were produced, 365,000,000 per year if ran continuously.

 The stainless Pfaudler lauter tun from Rochester, New York was claimed as largest in the world.
-Automated controls are mentioned more than once – the thrall of hi-tech was never more potent, all notions of craft lost ostensibly to gleaming metal and electronic command.
+Automated controls are mentioned more than once – the thrall of hi-tech was never more potent, all notions of craft lost ostensibly to gleaming metal and diktat of electronic command.

-O’Keefe and Brading only closed later in the late 60s, when all production was centralized on Carlingview Rd.
+O’Keefe and Brading only closed later in the late 1960s, when all production was centralized on Carlingview Rd.